 King James Bible Study – [And when he had called the people unto him with his disciples also, he said unto them, Whosoever will come after me, let him deny himself, and take up his cross, and follow me. – Mark 8:34]

-If there is any book in the Bible that will show us the roles within the Church and how we are to represent the Church in and outside of the walls of the Church it is this book.
-Timothy, was a young pastor, was given the difficult task of pasturing the church at Ephesus.
+If there is any book in the Bible that will show us the roles within the Church and how we are to represent the Church in and out of the walls of the Church it is this book.
+Timothy, and often companion of Paul’s, became a pastor and was given the difficult task of pasturing the church at Ephesus.
 Word got to Paul that the Ephesians were directed under some false teachers of the Law, he wrote Timothy to instruct him on how he can identify true men and women of God, what their role is in the Church, and why the Law was given in the first place.
-First, he addresses those who were teaching doctrine that raised more questions than answers regarding the Gospel.
+First, he addresses those who were teaching doctrine that lead to questions.

-[1 Timothy 1:2-7 Unto Timothy, my own son in the faith: Grace, mercy, and peace, from God our Father and Jesus Christ our Lord.
-3 As I besought thee to abide still at Ephesus, when I went into Macedonia, that thou mightest charge some that they teach no other doctrine, 4 Neither give heed to fables and endless genealogies, which minister questions, rather than godly edifying which is in faith: so do.
-5 Now the end of the commandment is charity out of a pure heart, and of a good conscience, and of faith unfeigned: 6 From which some having swerved have turned aside unto vain jangling; 7 Desiring to be teachers of the law; understanding neither what they say, nor whereof they affirm.]
+[1 Timothy 1:1-4 Paul, an apostle of Jesus Christ by the commandment of God our Saviour, and Lord Jesus Christ, which is our hope; 2 Unto Timothy, my own son in the faith: Grace, mercy, and peace, from God our Father and Jesus Christ our Lord.
+3 As I besought thee to abide still at Ephesus, when I went into Macedonia, that thou mightest charge some that they teach no other doctrine, 4 Neither give heed to fables and endless genealogies, which minister questions, rather than godly edifying which is in faith: so do.]

 [1 Timothy 1:15-16,18-20 This is a faithful saying, and worthy of all acceptation, that Christ Jesus came into the world to save sinners; of whom I am chief.
 16 Howbeit for this cause I obtained mercy, that in me first Jesus Christ might shew forth all longsuffering, for a pattern to them which should hereafter believe on him to life everlasting.
 18 This charge I commit unto thee, son Timothy, according to the prophecies which went before on thee, that thou by them mightest war a good warfare; 19 Holding faith, and a good conscience; which some having put away concerning faith have made shipwreck: 20 Of whom is Hymenaeus and Alexander; whom I have delivered unto Satan, that they may learn not to blaspheme.]

-[that thou by them mightest war a good warfare;] Those who cause problems in the church, not only need to be called out, but also removed.
-This is war, but we cannot fight this war with man made weapons, this is a spiritual war that needs to be fought with spiritual weapons.
+[that thou by them mightest war a good warfare;] This is war, but we cannot fight this war with man made weapons, this is a spiritual war that needs to be fought with spiritual weapons.
 While we are to keep the peace as much as possible, there are times when a good warfare is necessary, [Ephesians 6:11-12 Put on the whole armour of God, that ye may be able to stand against the wiles of the devil.
 12 For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places.]

-[1 Timothy 2:8-14 I will therefore that men pray every where, lifting up holy hands, without wrath and doubting.
+[1 Timothy 2:8-12 I will therefore that men pray every where, lifting up holy hands, without wrath and doubting.
 9 In like manner also, that women adorn themselves in modest apparel, with shamefacedness and sobriety; not with broided hair, or gold, or pearls, or costly array; 10 But (which becometh women professing godliness) with good works.
 11 Let the woman learn in silence with all subjection.
-12 But I suffer not a woman to teach, nor to usurp authority over the man, but to be in silence.
-13 For Adam was first formed, then Eve.
-14 And Adam was not deceived, but the woman being deceived was in the transgression.]
+12 But I suffer not a woman to teach, nor to usurp authority over the man, but to be in silence.]

-[1 Timothy 3:1-7 This is a true saying, If a man desire the office of a bishop, he desireth a good work.
-2 A bishop then must be blameless, the husband of one wife, vigilant, sober, of good behaviour, given to hospitality, apt to teach; 3 Not given to wine, no striker, not greedy of filthy lucre; but patient, not a brawler, not covetous; 4 One that ruleth well his own house, having his children in subjection with all gravity; 5 (For if a man know not how to rule his own house, how shall he take care of the church of God?)
-6 Not a novice, lest being lifted up with pride he fall into the condemnation of the devil.
+[1 Timothy 3:1-4,6-7 This is a true saying, If a man desire the office of a bishop, he desireth a good work.
+2 A bishop then must be blameless, the husband of one wife, vigilant, sober, of good behaviour, given to hospitality, apt to teach; 3 Not given to wine, no striker, not greedy of filthy lucre; but patient, not a brawler, not covetous; 4 One that ruleth well his own house, having his children in subjection with all gravity; 6 Not a novice, lest being lifted up with pride he fall into the condemnation of the devil.
 7 Moreover he must have a good report of them which are without; lest he fall into reproach and the snare of the devil.]

-[1 Timothy 4:1-7 Now the Spirit speaketh expressly, that in the latter times some shall depart from the faith, giving heed to seducing spirits, and doctrines of devils; 2 Speaking lies in hypocrisy; having their conscience seared with a hot iron; 3 Forbidding to marry, and commanding to abstain from meats, which God hath created to be received with thanksgiving of them which believe and know the truth.
-4 For every creature of God is good, and nothing to be refused, if it be received with thanksgiving: 5 For it is sanctified by the word of God and prayer.
-6 If thou put the brethren in remembrance of these things, thou shalt be a good minister of Jesus Christ, nourished up in the words of faith and of good doctrine, whereunto thou hast attained.
-7 But refuse profane and old wives’ fables, and exercise thyself rather unto godliness.]
+[1 Timothy 4:1-5 Now the Spirit speaketh expressly, that in the latter times some shall depart from the faith, giving heed to seducing spirits, and doctrines of devils; 2 Speaking lies in hypocrisy; having their conscience seared with a hot iron; 3 Forbidding to marry, and commanding to abstain from meats, which God hath created to be received with thanksgiving of them which believe and know the truth.
+4 For every creature of God is good, and nothing to be refused, if it be received with thanksgiving: 5 For it is sanctified by the word of God and prayer.]

-[1 Timothy 5:1-8 Rebuke not an elder, but intreat him as a father; and the younger men as brethren; 2 The elder women as mothers; the younger as sisters, with all purity.
+[1 Timothy 5:1-7 Rebuke not an elder, but intreat him as a father; and the younger men as brethren; 2 The elder women as mothers; the younger as sisters, with all purity.
 3 Honour widows that are widows indeed.
 4 But if any widow have children or nephews, let them learn first to shew piety at home, and to requite their parents: for that is good and acceptable before God.
 5 Now she that is a widow indeed, and desolate, trusteth in God, and continueth in supplications and prayers night and day.
 6 But she that liveth in pleasure is dead while she liveth.
-7 And these things give in charge, that they may be blameless.
-8 But if any provide not for his own, and specially for those of his own house, he hath denied the faith, and is worse than an infidel.]
+7 And these things give in charge, that they may be blameless.]

 [1 Timothy 6:1-6 Let as many servants as are under the yoke count their own masters worthy of all honour, that the name of God and his doctrine be not blasphemed.
 2 And they that have believing masters, let them not despise them, because they are brethren; but rather do them service, because they are faithful and beloved, partakers of the benefit.
 These things teach and exhort.
 3 If any man teach otherwise, and consent not to wholesome words, even the words of our Lord Jesus Christ, and to the doctrine which is according to godliness; 4 He is proud, knowing nothing, but doting about questions and strifes of words, whereof cometh envy, strife, railings, evil surmisings, 5 Perverse disputings of men of corrupt minds, and destitute of the truth, supposing that gain is godliness: from such withdraw thyself.
 6 But godliness with contentment is great gain.]